PrairieLearn/PrairieLearn/docs/concepts/index.md

 ## High-level overview

 A [**course**](../course/index.md) in PrairieLearn is composed of **course instances** and **questions**.
 Each [course instance](../courseInstance.md) is an offering of a course in a particular semester/term.
 For example, a course "CS 225" might have instances "CS 225 Spring 2022" and "CS 225 Fall 2022".

-A course instance contains all the **assessments** for that particular term.
-The course itself contains the questions that are shared across all instances.
-You can think of the course as containing a bank of questions that are then used to create assessments for each instance of the course, and a way to organize every instance of the course.
+The course itself contains:

+- A list of questions (i.e. a question bank)
+- A list of course instances

+Each course instance contains:

+- All assessments for that term, for example, Homework 1, Homework 2, and Exam 1

+Each assessment contains:

+- A list of questions used in that assessment (taken from the course)

 ### Concept Map